 You can also create custom invoices using the provided templates, and send reminders to make sure you don’t miss out on any payments.

 To top it off, creating financial reports with Deskera is as easy as 1-2-3.

 Still not sure?

-Well, luckily Deskera offers a completely free 30-day trial.
+Well, luckily Deskera offers a completely free trial.
 You can sign up here and try out all 3 Deskera platforms - Books, Sales (CRM), & People (HRIS).

 Key Takeaways on Journal Entries

 Hope our guide to journal entries was helpful!

 For a quick recap let’s go through the main points we’ve covered:

 - Journal entries record the financial transactions of a business.
 They’re the first step in the accounting cycle.

 - Each transaction in a journal entry affects two accounts.
 One of them is debited, the other one credited.
 Simply put, debit is money flowing into a company, whereas credit is money flowing out.